GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Break times will be set for lunch and the end of each hack day, however each team can set additional break times as needed.
 - The coaches will bring the teams together at the beginning and end of each day for stand-up meetings to review progress and what they learned during each challenge.

 Next, review how everyone will interact using the event's Google Space.
-The lead coach should provide a tour of the event Space, including the File tab where the student resources for the hack are located.
-The link to the Student Guide and the Google Meet.
+The lead coach should provide a tour of the event Space, including showing the Files tab where the student resources for the hack are located, the link to the Student Guide and the event's Google Meet.

 For a virtual event, the lead coach should explain how teams will use the breakout rooms to move into their team specific room and the larger meet.
 Attendees should be expected to be online and engaged in their team meetings for the duration of the event with mic and camera turned on.